 I am not much of a steak person but in my quest to learn how to adeptly cook more dishes this year, I’ve decided to master this beloved dish.
 The best part is that it’s simple.
 Well, deceptively simple.
 There are a few things that can mess a up steak.
 The easy way to mess it up?
 Being a baby and overcooking your steak.
 Overcooked steak is gross.
 Don’t do it.
 I mean, cook it, just don’t make it raw.

 In terms of ingredients, we don’t need much here.
 A steak, whatever cut you want.
 Mine was a boneless rib eye I got from the co-op.
 In my experience, its best to look for ones with some marbling and fart.
 Did I just write fart?
 I meant fat.
 I am leaving that typo there.
 Don’t fart on your steak.
 This one was quite thin and cooked a little fast.
 I have learned that a thicker steak is easier to avoid over cooking.
 You can always ask the butcher for a thicker cut steak.
 Yes, even a super market butcher will do this.

 1-2 tablespoons of kosher salt

 Butter, lots of it

 Okay, I am not the best at this yet and it takes practice.
 Yes, you might ruin a $10 piece of meat.
-Maybe try with cheap steak first.
+Maybe try with a cheap steak first.
 Regardless, this is all about timing and seasoning.

 - Take your steak out of the package and dab it dry with a paper towel.
 You need to get rid of the excess moisture in the steak.
 Feel free to give it a good smoosh with your hands.
 Don’t destroy the thing, just don’t let it off easy.